Tuesday, January 11, 2011

 My First Half Marathon

 I think the most difficult part of completing my first half marathon was to be able to make the decision to do it.
 This wasn't easy; I could barely run a couple of 100 meters a year before.
-But somewhere towards the end of last year I decided I will run and complete the 21K.
+But somewhere towards the end of 2009 I decided I will run and complete the 21K.
 With the kind of travel my job involves I could never follow a routine.
 There is another thing that always bothers me, somewhere I have a feeling that I am very good at starting new things or projects but lose interest somewhere in middle and do not bring them to a logical conclusion.
 Finishing the half marathon was something I wanted to do to prove me wrong and break that feeling.

 I had announced to all my family and many of my friends that I am participating in this and my kids also were looking forward to this event.
 My daughter sure had doubts believing that her lazy father could really do it.
 Many people helped me reach this goal, the first and foremost my family specially my wife.
 She believed more than I did that I will be able to do it.
 Second my friend Andy who is an avid runner.
 He has many marathons to his credit and no ultra is long enough for him.
 Last but not the least another friend of mine Ajay who gave me the final push when I almost decided not to run almost 45 days before the race as I was not able to practice because of the terrible business schedule I was following..